joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 # Introduction:

-Ethereum works with a digital wallet (Metamask)
+Ethereum (Metamask)

-Planet Earth works with a digital Planet Earth Wallet ( MY PROJECT BUILT HERE)
+Planet Earth (Bitcoin-Nostr)

-I am downloading Ethereum to the real world —> So we need a digital wallet to allow people, nations and companies to interact in the Planet Earth Digital Jurisdiction
+We need institutional digital wallets for people, nations and companies to interact in the Planet Earth Digital Jurisdiction